 Tuning More Deeply Into the 9 of Swords

 The 9 of Swords teaches us that the terrors we conjure in our minds are not real.
 However, the pain and suffering they cause are.
-Also, those thoughts – if entertained over extended periods of time – begin to form our personality and what we experience in the world around us.
+Also, those thoughts – if entertained over extended periods – begin to form our personality and what we experience in the world around us.
 Unfortunately, when we cling to a negative mindset, it often affects our physical health too.
 Calming the mind and mastering worrying thoughts is the key to health and happiness.

 “The largest part of what we call ‘personality’ is determined by how we’ve opted to defend ourselves against anxiety and sadness.”